-- the Risk Management Policy and supporting Business Control Policies - the Operational Risk Process and Procedures - the risk appetite and / or risk limits and tolerance levels
+- Risk Management Policy and supporting Business Control Policies. - Operational Risk Process and Procedures. - Risk appetite and / or risk limits and tolerance levels.

 The effective operation of the controls, control validation and assurance outlined in the Risk Management Policy and other policies is important to mitigate the risk of override at all levels, including that of management.
 Policies are developed to provide a consistent set of controls so that risks remain within risk appetite.